FaceResearch/FaceResearch.github.io/index.md

 #### [Smiling: a diverse perspective](https://uwe.eu.qualtrics.com/jfe/form/SV_ewGB27WyAfK5jcq )

 Current research suggests that smiling elicits more positive perceptions by others compared to a neutral expression, for attributes such as attractiveness and perceived personality traits like agreeableness.
-This effect is particularly pronounced when men judge women’s face images, which is interpreted as evidence women may more effectively employ and benefit from smiling in inter-sexual relationships.
-We are interested in whether these effects can be replicated, and if so, exploring the relationship between the results and a romantic contribution.
+This effect appears particularly pronounced when hetereosexual men judge women’s face images, which has been interpreted as evidence that women may more effectively employ (and benefit from) smiling in inter-sexual relationships.
+Here, we are interested in whether these effects can be replicated with a more diverse stimulus set, and exploring the effect of individual differences in perceived sexual interest.

 - **Type**: Rating
 - **Length**: <25 mins